BLprojects-1/TradeStats/src/utils/README.md

-# Authentication System in Journi
+# Authentication System in TICKR

-This document provides an overview of how authentication works in Journi.
+This document provides an overview of how authentication works in TICKR.

 ## Overview

-Journi uses Supabase for authentication, with the following features:
+TICKR uses Supabase for authentication, with the following features:

 - Email/password authentication
 - Email confirmation